Crédit Mutuel

-Crédit Mutuel (/fr/) is a French cooperative banking group, one of the country's top five banks with over 30 million customers.
+Crédit Mutuel (/fr/; 'Mutual Credit') is a French cooperative banking group, one of the country's top five banks with over 30 million customers.
 It traces its origins back to the German cooperative movement inspired by Friedrich Wilhelm Raiffeisen in Alsace–Lorraine under German rule, in the 1880s.
 Crédit Mutuel was a member of the International Raiffeisen Union (IRU).

 Crédit Mutuel has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History

 Origins

 The first local cooperative bank inspired by the Raiffeisen system on what is now French territory was created in February 1882 in La Wantzenau, a village near Strasbourg.
 The network in German-ruled Alsace–Lorraine grew quickly to 127 local banks in 1892, and 471 in 1914.
 Louis Durand (1859-1916), a lawyer in Lyon, was inspired by the Raiffeisen model and started a similar network from 1893, grouped under the Union des caisses rurales et ouvrières de France (UCROF).

 Following France's recovery of Alsace-Lorraine after World War I, some of the local banks joined the Crédit Agricole network, while others preferred to maintain their Raiffeisen identity and adopted the Crédit Mutuel name.
 The Banque Fédérative du Crédit Mutuel (BFCM) in Strasbourg was established in 1919 as a financial entity for the reorganized network.
 Prior to the law of September 10, 1947, local banks were recognized as non-profit entities.
 Following the enactment of this legislation, they were reclassified as cooperatives.
 In 1958, new legislation remodeled the group's governance and established the Confédération Nationale du Crédit Mutuel as its central organization in Paris.